ChrisVelasco0312/poc-component-library/README.md

 This project demonstrates how to:
 - Build reusable React components with TypeScript
 - Set up a monorepo with shared configurations
-- Document components with Storybook
+- Document components with Storybook in a centralized docs app
 - Publish components to GitHub Packages (private registry)
 - Maintain code quality with ESLint and automated workflows